New Tax Regime vs Old - What Should You Pick? - Somu & Associates

 What is the New Tax Regime?

-Budget 2020 introduced the New Tax Regime, under which Individuals and HUFs declare their choice at the time of filing the income tax return, starting FY 2020-21.
+Budget 2020 introduced the New Tax Regime, applicable to Individuals and HUFs starting FY 2020-21.
 It offers lower slab rates than the Old Regime, but in exchange, removes most of the deductions and exemptions available under the old system.
 Choosing it remains optional.
+The Income Tax Act, 2025 preserves the existing regime structure - both the New and Old regimes continue to apply from FY 2026-27 onwards.

 Income Tax Slabs - Section 115BAC (FY 2025-26 / AY 2026-27)